Managing project files¶

 As with the other commands, you can provide a list of files to restore with a text file using --file-list flag.

-To see which files can are currently soft deleted and can be restored you can do:
+To see which files are currently soft deleted and can be restored you can do:

 divbase-cli files ls --show-deleted-files